 For the next steps, it’s all click and drag process…

-Step 3a: In a downtrend market, you click first on the previous peak where you want to analyse from and drag down to the trough where price reversed from and release.
+Step 3a: In a downtrend market, you click first on the previous peak where you want to analyse from and drag down to the trough where the price reversed from and released.

 Step 3b: In an uptrend market, click and drag first on the trough up to the peak and release.